 Freetail Brotula (Bidenichthys Capensis)

 The Freetail Brotula (Bidenichthys Capensis) is an uncommon South African fish in the Bythitidae Family, and is one of three related species classified in the Genus Bidenichthys.
 It lives in the intertidal zones and rocky tide pools, ranging along the South East Atlantic around the Cape of Good Hope.
 It can be as long as 9 centimeters.
-It has no dorsal spines, 75 dorsal soft rays, no anal spines, 38 anal soft rays, and is yellowish in color.
 It is found at a depths ranging from 11 meters to 30.5 meters, and at a temperature range between 19.831 Degrees Celsius and 20.525 Degrees Celsius.

 Cape Stumpnose (Rhabdosargus Holubi)

 The Cape Stumpnose (Rhabdosargus Holubi) is a fish species in the Sea Bream Family, and is native to South Africa, found living along the country's eastern coast.
 Its average length is 15 centimeters, with big ones reaching lengths of up to 40 centimeters.
 Its body is shiny silvery, with a gold line running from head to tail.
 Its dorsal fin has 11 spines.
 Its head is blunt, and its mouth has 6 to 8 incisors.
-It has 11 dorsal spines, 12 to 13 dorsal soft rays, three anal spines, and 10 to 11 anal soft rays.
 The Cape Stumpnose is a marine fish, with adults living in the ocean, and juveniles in the estuaries in eelgrass beds where it is safe.
 The juveniles have cusped teeth that help collect aquatic plant matter.
 The juveniles feed mostly on eelgrass while adults have a diet of bivalves and crustaceans.
 The stock of Cape Stumpnose is declining, and the species is vulnerable to estuarine degradation.

 Phongolo Suckermouth (Chiloglanis Emarginatus)

 The Phongolo Suckermouth (Chiloglanis Emarginatus) is a species in the broad group known as the upside-down catfishes.
 It is native to Mozambique, Swaziland, Zimbabwe, and South Africa.
 It can grow to 6.5 centimeters in length.
 It lives in freshwater, mostly in Pongola, Komati, Pungwe, and the middle to lower Zambezi Rivers.
-It has one dorsal spine, six dorsal soft rays, six anal spines, and three anal soft rays.
 It uses its mouth as a sucking disc to hold its position in fast flowing waters.
 Its mandibular teeth are for scraping invertebrates from stones.
 It resides in shallow rocky runs and riffles of clear rivers at an altitude of 900 meters to 1,200 meters above sea level, and depths ranging from 0.2 meters to 0.4 meters.
 It feeds on invertebrates such as mayfly nymphs.
 It is oviparous, with unique pairing during breeding.
 It breeds in the summer time.
 In South Africa, the Phongolo Suckermouth is threatened by the alteration of its habitat, which faces degradation from water extraction, regular flows from dams, and sedimentation resulting from agricultural and forestry activities.

 Conservation of Fish Species in South Africa